 Have you ever been told you can’t sing?

-For those of us who have, there’s a few paths we consciously, or unconsciously, choose: We either stop singing, or we contain our singing to the shower or car, or to when we’ve consumed the right amount of alcoholic beverages to let ourselves belt out the anthems of our youth.
-And then there’s karaoke bars for the fearless.
+For those of us who have, there are a few paths we consciously, or unconsciously, choose: we either stop singing, or we contain our singing to the shower or car, or to when we’ve consumed the right amount of alcoholic beverages to let ourselves belt out the anthems of our youth.
+And then there are karaoke bars for the fearless.

 It’s the stop-singing choice that’s got me going.
 At some point in our history, singing was left to singers, dancers to dance, artists to art.
 Yet singing and dancing especially are an intrinsic part of our history — a part of what makes life good, of how we tell our stories, express our emotions, tune in and connect with others.

 We have many ways of inhibiting our voice, and our training starts young.
 As children we may be asked to ‘be quiet’, to use our ‘inside voice’ or to be ‘seen and not heard’.
 Driving past a school in a break period is evidence that we were born to vocalise — it’s loud!
 We may continue to inhibit our voice into adulthood, where societal behaviours dictate that certain places, including work environments, require a containment of our vocal expression.
 There are less and less environments and occasions to sing, or even to be loud.